willem-vanheemstrasystems/openshift-basic-walkthrough/README.md

 We can connect to the MongoDB database, using the URL stated above.

+If we want to connect to services (e.g. mongoDB) on OpenShift from outside of OpenShift, we need to do ***port-forwarding*** (read https://blog.openshift.com/getting-started-with-port-forwarding-on-openshift/ ).

 If on the web page, at 'Request information, Page view count': is states ***No database configured***, do the following:

 # Configuring the MongoDB Database